gilpratama/news-aggregator/README.md

 ## Installation

+This project best runs on Windows Subsystem for Linux (WSL) or other similar environments.
 To run the News Aggregator project locally, please follow these steps:

 ### Clone the repository:
 `git clone git@github.com:gilpratama/news-aggregator.git`

+### Install Node Component on Frontend
+`cd frontend` and execute `npm install`

 ### Navigate to the project directory:
 `cd news-aggregator`